hvlhasanka/dental-clinic-website/README.md

 ## 1. Description

-This is a static, single-page marketing website for a dental clinic.
+This is a static, single-page responsive marketing website for a dental clinic.

 <p align="center">
   <kbd>